domRiddle/ASF/FAQ.md

 ***

+**Q:** How long do I have to wait for cards to drop?

+**A:** **As long as it takes** - seriously.
+Every game has different farming difficulty set by developer/publisher, and it's totally up to them how fast cards are being dropped.
+Majority of the games follow 1 drop per 30 minutes of playing, but there are also games requiring from you to play even several hours before dropping a card.
+Do not attempt to make guesses how long ASF should farm given title - it's not up to ASF to decide.

+***

+**Q:** Farming takes too long, can I somehow speed it up?

+**A:** The only thing which heavily affects speed of farming is selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** for your bot instance.
+Everything else has negligible effect and will not make farming faster, while some actions such as launching ASF process several times will even **make it worse**.
+If you really have an urge of making every damn second from farming process, then ASF allows you to fine-tune some core farming variables such as ```FarmingDelay``` - all of them are explained in **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
+However, as I said, the effect is negligible, and choosing proper cards farming algorithm for given account is one and the only crucial choice that can heavily affect speed of farming, everything else is pure cosmetic.
+Instead of worrying about farming speed, just launch ASF and let it do it's job - I can assure you that it's doing it in the most effective way I could come up with :+1:.

+***

 **Q:** Can ASF work on my android?

 **A:** ASF is a C# program and requires working implementation of .NET framework - either official one (Microsoft), or unofficial one (Mono).
 There is no Mono available for Android (natively), so ASF won't work on Android.
 It might be possible to port ASF to Android using **[Xamarin](https://www.xamarin.com/)**, but that's not on ASF roadmap and not being actively developed.
 Perhaps in future with progress of **[.NET Core](https://dotnet.github.io/)** it will be possible, but there are no plans for doing this at the moment.